 Cilantro works well alongside spices like chive, basil, and mint, but it tends to clash with herbs with flavor profiles like rosemary and Oregano.

-The Health Benefits of Cilantro
+The Potential Benefits of Cilantro

 Dills uses in the culinary world extend far beyond making pickles.
 It has a great flavor that blends notes of citrus with a hint of earthiness.
 It has a mildly astringent aftertaste.
 Its flavor profile makes it great for complementing a wide variety of flavors, and a little bit packs a big punch.